Dialpad LogoDialpad Logo Icon

 It’s not just about copying your FAQ pages’ content into a chatbot builder—there are opportunities to be proactive, anticipate issues, and build a conversational AI or chatbot flow before an issue comes up.

-This is one of the biggest benefits of Dialpad Ai Contact Center as a unified platform.
+This is one of the biggest benefits of Dialpad Ai Contact Centre as a unified platform.
 Everything you need to handle customer communications, including chatbot flows and conversational data, is in one place.
 Here’s an example of how that works.

 Say your company just put out a new product or feature—let’s call it Feature X—and you’ve been getting lots of calls about it, but you don’t know exactly if these are complaints or if they’re just general questions about Feature X.